 Dennise’s favourite times in town are spent with her two girls – whether on the beach that’s just a five minute walk from her front door, or time out in Beveridge and Ravenscraig Parks or enjoying shows at the Adam Smith Theatre.
 They also swim at the Leisure Centre (her eldest daughter is in a swimming class every week) and Dennise enjoys the Centre’s keep fit classes, like Floatfit.

-For a (rare!) night out, Dennise likes to go to the Duchess, O’Connell’s, Society and sometimes Café Continental.
-She says: “When we go out for a meal, we enjoy going to Pane E Vino, Maxin’s and The Waterfront.”
+For a (rare!) night out, Dennise likes to go to the Duchess, O???Connell???s, Society and sometimes Caf??
+Continental.
+She says: “When we go out for a meal, we enjoy going to Pane E Vino, Maxin???s and The Waterfront.”

-When it comes to shopping, she likes the mix of multiples and independents – from M&S or Next for clothes for her daughters to Quiz, Dorothy Perkins, Peacocks and New Look for herself.
-She’ll also take time to shop at Present Time, Eloise, Love Restored and Dainty Pigs – “they all have lots of lovely gifts and are very reasonable too“.
+When it comes to shopping, she likes the mix of multiples and independents – from M&S for clothes for her daughters to Quiz, Dorothy Perkins, Peacocks and New Look for herself.
+She’ll also takes time to shop at The Present Shop??and Eloise – “they all have lots of lovely gifts and are very reasonable too“.

 Last but not least is the BID’s Ambassador, Sally Fraser (above, right).
 Sally works for the team that delivers all of the BID’s digital and social media work – Destination66 Ltd. A farmer’s wife with a young family, Sally has many years experience in marketing and thoroughly enjoys her ambassadorial role.